 • We can say "Jesus does it all", our Saviour, redeemer, healer, betrothed (Hebrews 2:10).

-• He helps us want to change, and then helps us make the change (Romans 11:27).
+• He helps us want to change, and then helps us make the change (Ephesians 4:22-24).

-• He has faith enough for both of us: (Romans 10:17) "Faith comes by hearing, and hearing by the Word of God".
+• He has faith enough for both of us: "Faith comes by hearing, and hearing by the Word of God" (Romans 10:17).

 From intimate relationship with Jesus – the eternal and perfect Word of God